Easy Apple Pie Recipe Using Fresh Apples – With Video!

 Instructions

-• In a medium bowl add the sliced apples.
+• Preheat the oven temperature to 450.
+In a medium bowl add the sliced apples.
 Sprinkle with the sugar, flour, cinnamon, and salt and toss gently to combine well.

-• Roll out and place an uncooked pie crust in the bottom of a deep 9-inch pie plate.
+• Roll out and place an unbaked pie crust in the bottom of a deep 9-inch pie dish.

-• Place the apple mixture in the uncooked pie shell.
+• Place the apple mixture in the unbaked pie shell.
 Place the small pieces of butter on top of apple mixture.

-• Top with second pie crust, crimp the edges, and then cut a few slits in the top crust to allow steam to vent.
+• Top with the second pie crust and trim the edges of the crust if needed.
+Crimp the edges and cut a few slits in the top crust for steam vents.

-• Mix the egg white and 1 tablespoon of water together in a small bowl and then brush the top with water and sprinkle with sugar before baking.
+• Mix the egg white and 1 tablespoon of water together in a small bowl to create the egg wash, and then brush the top with the mixture and sprinkle with sugar before baking.

-• Bake at 450 degrees F. for the first 15 minutes, then reduce the heat to 350 degrees F. and continue cooking for an additional 40 to 45 minutes, or until the top is golden brown.
+• Bake at 450℉ for the first 15 minutes, then reduce the heat to 350℉ and continue cooking for an additional 40 to 45 minutes, or until the top is golden brown.

 • Let the pie cool for 10 minutes before serving.
 Can be made ahead of time and served at room temperature.